-Camino de Santiago 2020 FRANCE & SPAIN - CLASSIC LONG DISTANCE PILGRIM TRAIL 34 days / 33 nights: St Jean Pied de Port to Santiago de Compostela - SELF-GUIDED inn-to-inn walking
+EUROPEAN WALKING HOLIDAYS 2024 FRANCE & SPAIN - CAMINO DE SANTIAGO CLASSIC PILGRIM TRAIL 36-days/35-nights: St Jean Pied de Port to Santiago de Compostela - SELF-GUIDED inn-to-inn walking

 The Way of St James, Camino de Santiago or Chemin St Jacques - the route to the shrine of St James the Apostle in northwest Spain - has attracted pilgrims from all over Europe since the 12th Century who walked, rode or were carried along the route to the city of Santiago de Compostela.
-Today, it is possible to experience the same route as the medieval travellers, walking the most unspoilt sections of the route on a self-guided 'inn to inn' walk - staying mostly in simple but comfortable 1 or 2-star hotels usually with your own bathroom / toilet - and with your baggage transferred each day.
+Today, it is possible to experience the same route as the medieval travellers, walking the most unspoilt sections of the route on a self-guided 'inn to inn' walk - staying mostly in simple but comfortable 1, 2 or 3-star accommodation usually with your own bathroom / toilet - and with your baggage transferred each day.
 One of the most popular pilgrimage routes is from St Jean Pied de Port in France, crossing the Pyrenees at the Roncesvalles Pass, joining other trails at Puente la Reina in Navarra (near Pamplona) to form a single path across northern Spain to the shrine at Santiago de Compostela.
 The Spanish part of El Camino de Santiago runs 800km through La Rioja, Burgos, León and finally across Galicia to Sarria and Santiago.
 Share in the scale, the mystery and the history of this great medieval pilgrimage phenomenon on a journey where you can imagine the hardships, the pleasures and interests of those early pilgrims.
 Follow a succession of trails linking cities, villages, great cathedrals, fine churches and ancient monuments.
 See the Pyrenees and the great Navarre plains, see the Montes de Leon, the vineyards of Rioja and the Bierzo, before reaching the fertile valleys of Galicia and the sacred shrine of St James.
-We offer a Classic Long Distance Pilgrim Trail with an easy to moderate walk from St Jean Pied de Port crossing the Pyrenees and along northern Spain to Santiago, on the road to Compostela...
-Departs: Daily from May to October (excluding 1st - 15th July 2020) Starts: St Jean Pied de Port, France Ends: Santiago de Compostela, Spain Cost from: \$6315 per person twin share Single Room supplement \$1265 Solo Traveller Supplement \$1465 Includes: Comfortable hotel / guesthouse room with ensuite bathrooms where available (at least one night on the route is not ensuite), daily breakfasts, most evening meals (Bed & Breakfast only in Pamplona, Logroño, Santo Domingo, Burgos, Santiago), luggage transport (one bag per person), transfers as specified in the itinerary, route notes and maps with local travel information and detailed guide book (one set per room).
+We offer a Classic Long Distance Pilgrim Trail with an easy to moderate walk from St Jean Pied de Port crossing the Pyrenees and along northern Spain to Santiago, on the road to Compostela. - Departs: Daily from May to October 2024 - Starts: St Jean Pied de Port, France - Ends: Santiago de Compostela, Spain - Cost from: \$8210 per person twin share Single Room supplement\$1900Solo Traveller Supplement\$725 Includes: Comfortable hotel / guesthouse accommodation, usually with ensuite bathrooms, daily breakfasts, most evening meals (Bed & Breakfast only in Pamplona, Logroño, Santo Domingo, Burgos, Santiago), luggage transport (one bag per person), transfers as specified in the itinerary on days 12, 13, 14, 15, route notes, maps, local travel information and guidebook (one set per room).
 Not Included: Entry fees, meals and drinks not mentioned, excess baggage fees or any personal expenses.
-It is possible to add extra/rest days to this itinerary and also to upgrade to Paradors in León and in Santiago.
-Costs for extra nights and upgrades are on request - please ask when you make your booking.
-Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations
+Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations It is possible to add rest days to this itinerary and also to shorten the daily distances by adding an extra night where indicated with an asterisk.
+Hotel upgrades to Paradors in León and in Santiago are also available.
+Please ask for details and costs when you make your booking.